sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_6_InstallingPythonRuntimeInWindows/Q_6_InstallingPythonRuntimeInWindows_Quiz.md

 **Description**

-a) Python is supported in Windows.

-b) Python is supported in Linux.

-c) Python is supported in Mac.

-d) Python is supported in all the three Operating systems.
+Python is supported in all the three Operating systems.

 ---
 ---